 #8.
 Reliance on technology lowers the ability of people to think on their own.

 As technology advances, there are more and more ways that people can keep track of different aspects of their lives.
 You can control your house temperature from across the country, turn on your car from inside the grocery store, track your fitness on your phone, and so much more.
-With this new ability to track every part of their own lives, nearly two-thirds (64%) of consumers believe that technology has given them more control over every part of their lives.
+With this new ability to track every part of their own lives, six in ten (60%) of consumers believe that technology has given them more control over every part of their lives.

 Technology has developed so much even within the last 20 years alone that it is difficult to think of how we used to survive without it.
 From anything from streaming services to messaging applications to smart speakers to health trackers.
-New technologies are helping to create a better quality of life according to over two-thirds (67%) of consumers.
+New technologies are helping to create a better quality of life according to about two-thirds (64%) of consumers.

 #1.
 Technology keeps me better informed.